lochsh/get-rusty/notes.md

 continue to grow both as a language and in popularity.

 The Rust community tries hard to foster inclusion and accessibility.
-Mentoring is strongly encouraged, and facilitated on Github, where easy-to-fix bugs and issues in Rust's core are tagged to allow new people to come in and learn with the help of someone more experienced.
+Mentoring is strongly encouraged, and facilitated on Github, where easy-to-implement features in Rust's core are tagged to allow new people to come in and learn with the help of someone more experienced.

 One of the hardest things for many people learning Rust is its tough learning curve.
 The ownership model is new for a lot of people, and manual lifetime